Master of Culture and Arts, Photography

 The programme is offered in English.

-The focus is to equip students so that they can communicate their skills and establish international contacts in order to expand their field of professional activity.
-Students acquire in-depth knowledge of their professional area and a readiness for international cooperation.
+The focus is to equip students with the skills to develop and communicate their practice and establish international contacts in order to expand their field of reference and professional activity.
+Students acquire an in-depth knowledge of their professional area and a readiness for international cooperation.

 Key words for the programme: